 Here’s an example: Say you got rid of a piece of property during the 2015 tax year.
 On your tax return for 2015, you report the money you made.
 You file right on the deadline — April 18, 2016.
 You would need to keep records related to this piece of property for three years, until April 18, 2016.

 The type of property records you should hold on to include deeds, titles, and cost basis records — for instance, receipts for computers or vehicles.

 How to Store Receipts and Tax Records

-Now you know how long to keep your tax records.
-The next step is develop an efficient and secure method for storing them.
+Now you know how long to keep your tax records, the next step is to develop an efficient and secure method for storing them.